murchandamus/bips/bip-update-process.md

 BIP champions may decide on their own to change their BIP’s status from _DRAFT_ to _ABANDONED_.

-BIPs with the status _PROPOSED_ can be moved to _ABANDONED_ after a champion announces this transition to the Bitcoin Developer Mailing List and is not opposed within 14 days.
-One of the opposers must become the new BIP champion for the BIP to remain _PROPOSED_.
+BIPs with the status _NOMINATED_ can be moved to _ABANDONED_ after a champion announces this transition to the Bitcoin Developer Mailing List and is not opposed within 14 days.
+One of the opposers must become the new BIP champion for the BIP to remain _NOMINATED_.
 A BIP can also be transitioned to _ABANDONED_ by BIP Editors, if it is not in active use, its champion has become unresponsive and no new champion volunteers within four weeks.

 An BIP may be transitioned from _ACTIVE_ to _ABANDONED_ when it is no longer in active use.
 Any community member may